Fire Mountain Gems and Beads' Jewelry-Making Contest 2011 featuring Pearls, Organic Beads and Molding Clay

 How did it come together?

-After choosing the German Star Tulips, I experimented with different companion flowers and leaves and then chose from an array of colors and shapes, pearls, Swarovski Crystals, and double-plated Sterling chain.
+After choosing the German Star Tulips, I experimented with different companion flowers and leaves and then chose from an array of colors and shapes, pearls, crystals, and double-plated Sterling chain.

 Share Your Background

 When and how did you begin making jewelry/beading?

 Four years ago I needed a necklace for a family portrait.
 I finally found the right color and texture of beads at Wal-Mart, strung them together in a pleasing arrangement, looked at the finished product and thought, "That's it?"
 I didn't even know about crimp covers.
 Then, my dear mother-in-law wanted me to remake some necklaces for her out of unused or broken jewelry, and what started as a useful talent became a hobby, then an obsession and then an addiction.